ernoaapa/eliot/docs/client.md

 #### How it works?
 Linuxkit doesn't support building arm images on x86, but RaspberryPi is arm based computer.
-For building images, Eliot hosts [Linuxkit build server](https://github.com/ernoaapa/linuxkit-server) and when you execute `eli build device`, it sends the config to `build.eliot.run` server, which builds the image on arm server and send it back as tar package.
+For building images, Eliot hosts [Linuxkit build server](https://github.com/ernoaapa/linuxkit-server) and when you execute `eli build device`, it sends the config to `build.eliot.run` server, which builds the image on arm server and send it back as either disk image (.img) or tar package (.tar).

 If you want to host and use your own build server, see the [Linuxkit build server documentation](https://github.com/ernoaapa/linuxkit-server) and pass `--build-server http://my-custom-build-server.com` flag to build the image in your own server.